PRX/Porter/README.md

 `prx-wavefile` will attempt to set the `fmt`, `mext`, `bext`, `fact`, and `data` chunks from the source file, e.g. analyzing the mpeg audio to set the `fmt` sample rate, bit rate, and number of channels.

-The `cart` chunk will not be set unless at all unless it is passed in to the input `Task.Chunks` array, as in the example below.
+The `cart` chunk is optional, and won't be set unless it's included in the `Task.Chunks` array, as in the example below.

 The Output includes a `WavfileChunks` array with the attributes set on the `prx-wavefile` chunks.